donovan-duplessis/cakephp-captcha/readme.md

         public function captcha()  {
             $this->autoRender = false;

+            // Retrieve the basename for the image route so that we can
+            // uniquely identify and generate each captcha control.
             $captcha = basename($this->params['url']['url'], '.jpg');

+            /// Generate actual captcha image (each image unique per image route)
             $this->Captcha->generate($captcha);
         }

         public function index() {
             if ($this->RequestHandler->isPost()) {

+                // For each captcha control we need to store the captcha value,
+                // retreived from the session, in the corresponding model field so
+                // that it can be validated.
                 foreach($this->captchas as $field) {
                     $this->Contact->setCaptcha($field,
                         $this->Captcha->getCode($field));
                 };

                 $this->Contact->set($this->request->data);

                 if ($this->Contact->validates()) {
                     $this->Session->setFlash('Captcha codes validated successfully',
                         'flash_good');
                 }
             }

+            // Store configured captcha controls in view for rendering
             $this->set('captcha_fields', $this->captchas);
         }
     }